vasba/genai-bootcamp-2025/frontend/frontend_implementation_prompts.md

 ## Phase 2: Dashboard and Basic Components
 1. Implement Dashboard page (/dashboard) with connection to backend api from backend folder
    - Extract the screens in separate files in appropriate folder
-   - Create layout for last session summary
+   - Create layout for last session summary based on data from getLastStudySession endpoint in StudySessionController in endpoint
-   - Implement student progression display
+   - Implement student progression display based on data we can fetch from backend
+      * total words studied
+      * total available words
    - Make it the default route

 ## Phase 3: Study Activities